Creative Chat with Potter Katie Robbins

 We have had some wonderful creative businesses enrol on our Online Course and come along to our Pinterest Workshops.
 We have so enjoyed connecting with them online and in person and thought it would be great to share our creative chats with you here on our blog!

-Our 8th Creative Chat is with potter Katie Robbins, creating luxury items for mindful everyday moments.
+Our 8th Creative Chat is with potter Katie Robbins, who creates porcelain vessels to make the everyday moments in your home more beautiful.

 What is your favourite thing to create and do you have a favourite creation, one that your most proud of?